html-noob/PA1414/README.md

 open up xampp
 start Apache and MySQL
+open a browser and go to: http://localhost/phpmyadmin in the left taskbar, click on the correct repository (mine is called project) click on SQL (located on the upper left) copy-paste everything from the file called ddl.sql (located in subfolder databas) click run (located in the bottom right)

-open a browser and write: http://localhost/project/php/index.php then it should be clear how to use the web-scheduler
+open a browser and go to: http://localhost/project/php/index.php then it should be clear how to use the web-scheduler